Matchmaker In-Depth

 Improved openAPI examples to reflect realistic requests and responses more closely.

-Added new Inspect API meant for development and debugging purposes.
+Added new #inspect-api meant for development and debugging purposes.

 Allows listing all current player tickets in a paginated list.